nystudio107/plugindev/README.md

 * Edit the `cms_v4/composer.json` file and change the line `"url": "/Users/andrew/webdev/craft_v4/*",` in `repostories` to point to your local plugin Git repositories for Craft CMS 3
 * Edit the `docker-composer.yaml` file and change the line `- /Users/andrew/webdev/craft_v3:/Users/andrew/webdev/craft_v3` to point to your local plugin Git repositories
 * Edit the `docker-composer.yaml` file and change the line `- /Users/andrew/webdev/craft_v4:/Users/andrew/webdev/craft_v4` to point to your local plugin Git repositories

+## Using nystudio107/plugindev

-* Start up the site with `make dev` (the first build will be somewhat lengthy)
+Start up the `plugindev` environment by typing `make dev` in a terminal window (the first build will be somewhat lengthy).

+To stop the `plugindev` environment, type `Control-C` in the terminal window you used to start it, which terminates the Docker containers.

 ### Login

 * Navigate to `http://localhost:8003` to use the Craft CMS 3 site
-* Navigate to `http://localhost:8004` to use the Craft CMS 3 site
+* Navigate to `http://localhost:8004` to use the Craft CMS 4 site

 The default login for both sites is:

 **User:** `admin` \
 **Password:** `password`

+### Exposed ports & services

+The following ports are exposed on `localhost` while `plugindev` is running (these need to not be in use prior to starting up `plugindev`):

+* `8003` - The Craft CMS 3 website
+* `8004` - The Craft CMS 4 website
+* `5432` - The Postgres database server
+* `3306` - The MySQL database server

+Both the

 ### Updating